 Professionally, I began writing soon after leaving school.

-For over 30 years I have been contributing monthly to The Scots Magazine and The People’s Friend, and until recently was wildlife writer for The Scottish Field.
+For over 30 years I have been contributing monthly to The Scots Magazine and The People’s Friend, and previously I was wildlife writer for The Scottish Field for 10 years.
 I contribute to numerous other magazines including BBC Wildlife Magazine, Scottish Wildlife, Tractor & Farming Heritage, & Rehabilitation Today.
 For 13 years I was editor and wildlife advisor for Country Artists in-house magazine.

-My tenth book – The Horizontal Oak – A Memoir, will be published in the summer of 2022 by Birlinn.
-My most recent book, A Scurry of Squirrels – Nurturing the Wild, was published by Birlinn in July 2021.
+My tenth book – The Horizontal Oak – A Memoir, was published in 2022 by Birlinn.
 I am co-founder and chairman of A Write Highland Hoolie – Mallaig’s Book Festival, and love chairing events at my favourite, Wigtown Book Festival.